 - Reaction Formation.

-- DENIAL.
+Denial is one of the most common defense mechanisms.
 When a situation or fact becomes too much to handle, you may simply refuse to experience it.

 What is an example of denial?